Frequently Asked Questions

 Under the hood, at the data model level, the Jaeger trace IDs are a sequence of 16 bytes.
 However, these 16 bytes can be represented in many different ways:

-• in the domain modelexternal link in the Jaeger backend code, we represent trace ID as a pair of unsigned 64-bit integers using big-endian encoding.
+.
+These strings can be either 32 characters long when using the 128-bit IDs (as more common in OpenTelemetry), or 16 characters if the IDs are generated in the legacy 64-bit mode. - in the domain model in the Jaeger backend code, we represent trace ID as a pair of unsigned 64-bit integers using big-endian encoding.
 This was done for efficiency because a byte slice in Go requires an extra memory allocation.

-• in the Protobuf modelexternal link , the ID is represented as a byte sequence.
+- in the Protobuf model , the ID is represented as a byte sequence.
 When Protobuf is serialized as a binary payload, these bytes are transmitted as is.
 However, Protobuf also supports a JSON encoding, where byte sequences are serialized using base64 encoding.
-So if you configure collector-Kafka-ingester pipeline to use the JSON encoding, you will see trace IDs that look like fpDA7KInhOx+kMDsoieE7A==.
-These can be converted to hex-encoded IDs that are recognized by the UI using online tools like https://base64.guru/converter/encode/hexexternal link .
+So if you configure collector-Kafka-ingester pipeline to use the JSON encoding, you will see trace IDs that look like

 Do I need to run multiple collectors?